kghose/kghose.github.io/linux-tips/thinkpads.md

 Only the right click is a little awkward (I have to bend my thumb to get to the button) but the fact that middle click opens links in a new tab in Firefox means I have to use the right click far less often.

+The problem now is that when I use my work MacBook my finger often spends a few confused seconds looking for the Trackpoint.

 # Navigation keys